-Upon the filing of the Child Custody Evaluation Report with the court, a settlement conference and case management conference Settlement Conference and Case Management Conference regarding the issues of child custody and parenting plan only shall be scheduled by the judicial assistant of the assigned Family Law departments to be held at as soon as possible with a judicial officer.
+Upon the filing of the Child Custody Evaluation Report with the court, a Settlement Conference and Case Management Conference regarding the issues of child custody and parenting plan only shall be scheduled by the judicial assistant of the assigned Family Law departments to be held as soon as possible with a judicial officer.
 The custody evaluator may be present at the Settlement Conference when requested by either party or at the direction of the Court.